johnshearing/bioelectocracy/README.md

 <a href="https://johnshearing.github.io/">Main list of projects</a>

 # BioElectocracy
-#### Collective Intelligence, Collective Decision Making, And Human Governance based Michael Levin and Benjamin Lyons' Work.
+#### Collective Intelligence and Human Governance based Michael Levin and Benjamin Lyons' Work.

 Levin and Lyons theorize that collective intelligence at any scale from cellular morphogenesis to Adam Smith's Invisible Hand emerge from a price system which acts as the cognitive glue causing individuals to cooperate in a way that provides the collective with emergent intelligence and competencies that no individual in the group possesses alone.